SamZhang02/MuseSheets/README.md

 # MuseSheets

-HTTP API to download MuseScore sheets.
+HTTP API to download MuseScore sheets without membership.

 ## Usage
 The entrypoint of the code is `src/api.ts`.